pgmpy/pgmpy_viz/README.md

 ------------
 It is optional but suggest to start and activate a virtualenv before the steps ahead.

 Change directory into the application

         $ cd pgmpy_viz

 Initialize submodule(s)

         $ ./update

 Install dependencies

         $ pip install -r requirements.txt

 Run a local development server (on port 8000 by default)

         $ python manage.py runserver

 Now visit the following url in your browser:

         http://localhost:8000/

 You will see a sample graph.
 Click on anywhere in the graph, a small node is created.

-NOTE
+Note
 ----
-The package is currently incomplete and unstable and is yet to hit its first release.
+The package is currently incomplete and unstable.
 Kindly use with caution.